Indoor games and sports: Table-top games

+Cue sports

 Various indoor games, including billiards, snooker and pool, are played on a large, flat, cloth-covered table with six pockets.
 In these games, each of the two players tries to pot the balls (knock them into the pockets) by striking them with a cue-ball, which is hit with the tip of a stick called a cue.

 In billiards, there are just three balls: a white cue-ball for each player and one red ball.
 Points are scored by potting the balls, by sending the cue-ball into a pocket ‘in off’ one of the other balls, or by getting the cue-ball to hit both the other balls (a cannon).
 The winner is the player who reaches an agreed score first, or who has the highest score after a certain time.

 In snooker there are 22 balls: 1 cue-ball, 15 reds and 6 colours.
 A player must first pot one of the red balls (scoring 1 point) and then one of the colours, which are worth between 2 points (yellow) and 7 (black).
 The colour ball is put back on the table, and the player tries to put another red.
 The turn or break continues until the player fails to score or plays a foul shot.
 When all the reds have gone, the colours are potted in sequence from yellow to black, which marks the end of the game or frame.
 The winner of the frame is the player with the most points.
 Most professional matches are decided over a fixed number of frames.